Esri/arcgis-maps-sdk-java-samples/README.md

 > gradlew.bat run -PmainClass="com.esri.samples.scene.display_scene.DisplaySceneSample"
 ```

-If no `mainClass` property is supplied, the default sample (set in the buildscript) will be run.
+If no `mainClass` property is supplied, the default sample (set in the `build.gradle` file) will be run.

 There is no need to install Gradle to run the samples.